andrew-hossack/dash-tools/README.md

 ## **Templates**

-Listed below are available project template templates.
+Listed below are available project templates.
 Please see the above example on how to use templates.

 - **default** - the default multi-page template.
 Includes examples of ClientsideCallbacks, multi-page routing, external stylesheets, header, footer, and 404 page.
   ![](docs/default_theme.png)